narekhovhannisyan/stack/README.md

 or LIFO, policy.
 In this repository you can find two implementation of stack:

-1) Array based stack
+### 1) Array based stack

+Easy but wrong way to implement stack, because each time number was pushed into stack, it must resize it's array size.
-2) Linked Stack
+### 2) Linked Stack

+The right way to implement stack :)